Dajokeisonu/Alienware-17-R3-Hackintosh/README.md

 # SSDT'S

-- **SSDT-USBX:** This SSDT represents usb power.
+- **SSDT-USBX:** This SSDT represents USB power.
 It is created while using CorpNewt's UsbMapping tool which will be linked down below.
 In combination with this this SSDT you will also use a kext that is created as well.

 - **SSDT-PNLF:**.
 This is to be used in combination with WhateverGreen to enable brightness control in macOS.